-Dr. Eve has a cat named Emma and a dog named Gretta, both of whom she and her husband rescued in vet school.
-As her pets have reached an elderly age, she appreciates the many modalities of care that a holistic approach can provide and strongly believes it is one of the reasons they are still with her.
+Dr. Eve has dog named Gretta, whom she and her husband rescued in vet school.
+As her pets have reached an elderly age, she appreciates the many modalities of care that a holistic approach can provide and strongly believes it is one of the reasons Gretta is still with her.

 Dr. Eve’s biggest passion in veterinary medicine is client education.
 She believes it is imperative that owners understand why she recommends the tests and treatments she does and that they feel completely comfortable trusting their pets to her care.
 She welcomes all questions from clients and strives to incorporate pet parents in as much of their pets’ care as possible.